Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 How to build Plan B without creating chaos

-• Keep a short list.
-Maintain contact with one or two alternate manufacturers for the same product.
+• Keep a short contact list.
+Maintain reaching out to one or two alternate manufacturers and instruct them to produce the same product for you.

 • Standardize your spec.
 After your main version is finalized, send the same specification sheet or a physical sample to the backup supplier for a match test.